Best Medicare Advantage Plans in Colorado (2026)

 Best Colorado HMO Medicare Advantage Providers

-Colorado has 15 HMO Medicare Advantage plans available from eight providers, all with $0 monthly premiums.
+Colorado has 15 HMO Medicare Advantage plans available from eight providers, with $0 monthly premiums.
 Maximum out-of-pocket costs range from $3,315 to $9,250, averaging $5,522 per year.
 Star ratings average 3.7 across all HMO options, with five plans earning 4 stars or higher.
 Every plan includes enhanced Part D prescription coverage.

-• Kaiser Permanente leads with three plans at 4.5 stars, all $0 monthly, and an average MOOP of $4,424.
+• Kaiser Permanente leads with three plans at 4.5 stars, all $0 monthly and an average MOOP of $4,424.

 • Humana provides two plans at $0 monthly, with 3.5 stars and an average MOOP of $4,743.